jecki/DHParser/documentation_src/Manual.rst

    without the need to compile an EBNF-grammar first.
 This is an alternative approach to defining grammars similar to that of pyparsing_.

-6. `dsl` - contains high-level functions for compiling ebnf-grammars and domain specific languages "on the fly".
+:py:mod:`dsl` - contains high-level functions for compiling ebnf-grammars and domain specific languages "on the fly".

-7. `preprocess` - provides support for DSL-preprocessors as well as source mapping of (error-)locations from the preprocessed document to the original document(s).
+:py:mod:`preprocess` - provides support for DSL-preprocessors as well as source mapping of (error-)locations from the preprocessed document to the original document(s).
 Preprocessors are a practical means for adding features to a DSL which are difficult or impossible to define with context-free-grammars in EBNF-notation, like for example scoping based on indentation (as used by Python) or chaining of source-texts via an "include"-directive.

-8. `error` - defines the ``Error``-class, the objects of which describe errors in the source document.
+:py:mod:`error` - defines the ``Error``-class, the objects of which describe errors in the source document.
 Errors are defined by - at least - an error code (indicating at the same time the level of severity), a human readable error message and a position in the source text.

-9. `testing` - provides functions for unit-testing of grammars.
+:py:mod:`testing` - provides functions for unit-testing of grammars.
 Usually, developers will not need to interact with this module directly, but rely on the unit-testing script generated by the "dhparser.py" command-line tool.

-10. `trace` - Apart from unit-testing DHParser offers "post-mortem" debugging of the parsing process itself - as described in the `Step by Step Guide`_.
+:py:mod:`trace` - Apart from unit-testing DHParser offers "post-mortem"
+    debugging of the parsing process itself - as described in the :doc:`StepByStepGuide`.
 This is helpful to figure out why a parser went wrong.
 Again, there is little need to interact with this module directly, as it functionality is turned on by setting the configuration variables ``history_tracking`` and, for tracing continuation after errors, ``resume_notices``, which in turn can be triggered by calling the auto-generated -Parser.py-scripts with the parameter ``--debug``.

-11. `log` - logging facilities for DHParser as well as tracking of the parsing-history in connection with module `trace`.
+:py:mod:`log` - logging facilities for DHParser as well as tracking of the
+    parsing-history in connection with module `trace`.

-12. `configuration` - the central place for all configuration settings of DHParser.
+:py:mod:`configuration` - the central place for all configuration settings of
+    DHParser.
 Be sure to use the ``access``, ``set`` and  ``get`` functions to change presets and configuration values in order to make sure that changes to the configuration work when used in combination with multithreading or multiprocessing.

-13. `server` - In order to avoid startup times or to provide a language sever for a domain-specific-language (DSL), DSL-parsers generated by DHParser can be run as a server.
+:py:mod:`server` - In order to avoid startup times or to provide a language
+    sever for a domain-specific-language (DSL), DSL-parsers generated by DHParser can be run as a server.
 Module `server` provides the scaffolding for an asynchronous language server.
 The -Server.py"-script generated